Christmas Tree Cookies

 - For frosting, in a large bowl, combine the confectioners’ sugar, water, meringue powder, vanilla and cream of tartar.
 Beat on high speed for 8-10 minutes or until stiff peaks form.
 Divide frosting in half.
 Tint half of the frosting green; leave remaining frosting white.
 Cover frosting with damp paper towels or plastic wrap between uses.

-- To make fuller trees (top right and lower left in photo at left): Assemble trees as described for four-sided garland trees, using white or green cookies.
-Using matching colored frosting, attach four cookie halves, one size smaller than assembled tree cookies.
-Let trees dry completely.
-Decorate using either the garland or snow-tipped technique.
-Dry completely.
+- To make an eight-sided tree: Assemble as described for four-sided tree, using white or green cookies.
+Using matching colored frosting, attach four more cookie halves; halves should be one half-size smaller than whole center cookie.
+Let dry completely.
+Decorate as desired.

-- To make snow-tipped trees (at lower left in photo at left): Assemble trees as described for fuller trees using green cookies.
-Using another pastry or resealable plastic bag, large round pastry tip #8 and white frosting, pipe snow on tips of branches.
+- To make snow-tipped decoration: Using a pastry or resealable plastic bag, large round pastry tip #8 and white frosting, pipe snow on tips of branches.
 Sprinkle with edible glitter.
 Let dry completely.

-Originally published as Christmas Tree Cookies in Country Woman Christmas Annual 2004, p51
+Originally published as Christmas Tree Cookies in Country Woman Christmas 2004